haagahelia/mobilecourse/docs/React Native/flatlist.md

   // highlight-end
 });
 ```
-Then, we can use `titleText` style in the flatlist:
+Then, we can use `titleText` style in the list item:
 ```ts
 <FlatList
   style={{ marginTop: 10 }}